tkreyche/I75W-Raymarine-Autopilot/README.md

 The current software only supports the two primary modes for the Tillerpilot: Standby Mode and Auto Mode.
 It emulates what is shown on the Tillerpilot screen.

 __Standby Mode__
 The top line show "C" (for compass) and the magnetic compass heading.
 Signal K calls this navigation.headingMagnetic.
+This value depends on the accuracy of the Tillerpilot calibration and will probably differ from other instruments.
 No other lines are shown.

 __Auto Mode Mode__